 b.
 Written requests for billing adjustments together with all supporting documentation must be received by Voyant within forty-five (45) days from the date of the invoice or the right to billing adjustment shall be waived.

-c.
-Any applicable sales, use, commercial or other similar taxes or license fees invoiced to Customer with respect to Services provided by Voyant, shall also be payable by Customer in addition to the other charges set forth in this Agreement or any Addendum. d.
+d.
 In order to provide Services to Customer, Voyant may, at its sole discretion, require a security deposit prior to the Start of Service Date.
 Any amount(s) shall be later applied to the account balance upon disconnect of Services.

 9. Governmental Authority

 The obligation of Voyant to provide the Services to Customer is subject to required regulatory authorizations or other underlying rights.
 In the event Voyant does not have or loses any required regulatory authorizations or other underlying rights to perform hereunder, this Agreement shall automatically terminate.
 This Agreement may be superseded by a tariff filed with any appropriate regulatory agency, which tariff may contain such modifications of the provisions of this Agreement as Voyant deems appropriate.
 In the event that such a tariff materially affects Customer’s rights or obligations hereunder, Customer may terminate the specific Services so affected without penalty.